(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Step 2 – Determine How You'll Address the Items Defined in Step 1

-Now that you have your focus points, state the path you are going to take to meet the goals.
+Now that you have your focus points, state the path you will take to meet the goals.

 If you said that you wanted to pay off debt, explain how you plan on doing it.